dainst/idai-field/desktop/src/manual/manual.en.md

 #### Structure

 A CSV file only ever contains resources of a single category.
-Each column corresponds to one of the fields that have been configured for the form used in the project for this category.
+Each column belongs to one of the fields that have been configured for the form used in the project for this category.
+Depending on the input type, more than one column can be necessary to describe one field.
 Please note that the column header must contain the unique field identifier as displayed for the respective field in magenta in the menu "Project configuration".
 The multilingual display names that are displayed in other areas of the application **cannot** be used in CSV files.

 It is mandatory to specify the identifier in the *identifier* column.
 All other fields are optional.